 - The server returns you the result: https://smartproxy.com/.
 If you keep repeating this search or run a bot to make multiple, high-rate searches, the search engine will flag this as suspicious activity and may even ban Connection 1.

 But what happens when you try to connect through a residential rotating, or backconnect proxy?
-Once you make the initial search, every subsequent search gets directed through a different connection.
-By doing so, there’s no risk of being flagged for a suspicious number of requests.
-The proxy then rotates your IPs so you get a new identity, if not with each search, then after a set period of time.
-This way you avoid any risk of being flagged for suspicious activity.
+Once you make the initial search, every subsequent search will be directed through a different connection.
+By doing so, you reduce the risk of a block for too many requests.
+Then the proxy rotates your IP so you get a new identity.
+This way you avoid flagging for suspicious activity.

 How to connect via rotating residential proxies?

-Although free proxy services are available, it’s best to sign up to a subscription plan with a trusted proxy provider, which is much more reliable, quicker and offer the greatest level of security and anonymity.
+Although you can find free residential proxy services, it’s best to sign up to a subscription plan with a trusted proxy provider.
+This is much more reliable, quicker and offers the greatest level of security and anonymity.
 Free proxy services often steal data, passwords and even hack their users.

 Smartproxy offers a range of price plans to suit your needs and budget.
-Price plans are based on traffic usage and offers access to a pool of up to 10 million proxies, with an unlimited number of connections, threads, and countries at any time.
+Price plans are based on traffic usage and offers access to a pool of over 10 million proxies.
+All plans come with an unlimited number of connections, threads, and countries at any time.

 All you need to do to get started is to sign up to our dashboard.
-Here you will get to choose your preferred subscription, if needed, change your plan, or add credits.
-All of which you can do whenever you like.
-This dashboard also allows you to track daily traffic usage, as well as add sub-users and track their usage.
+There you will get to choose your preferred subscription, change your plan, or add credits.
+You can also track daily traffic usage, add sub-users or whitelist IPs and track their usage.